luminarily/bookofmormon/_posts/2017-03-04-small-and-simple-things.md

 >
 > [Alma 37:6-7][1] (Book of Mormon)

-#### The Establishment - with UNLIMITED funds, power, resources, and corrupt dealings - were ultimately **confounded** by Trump, the simpleton.<br><br>They couldn't, not even with all their complex machinations, systems of control and thought-curation through media propaganda could not stop ONE MAN from toppling their entire reality.
+#### The Establishment - with UNLIMITED funds, power, resources, and corrupt dealings - were ultimately **confounded** by Trump, the simpleton.<br><br>They could not, no not even with all their complex machinations, systems of control and thought-curation through media propaganda -- stop ONE MAN from toppling their entire reality.

 Who would have thought Trump's tactic of going directly to the people and telling them to put their country first would be so effective?
 He would use widely-comprehensible phrases such as "we don't *win* anymore."